Use your keyboard arrow keys to navigate

 Sentiment Analysis

-Respondents were asked to leave any additional feedback about their Library use experience.
+Respondents were asked to leave any additional feedback about their library use experience.
 This feedback has been classified into positive, neutral, or negative categories, with the percentage of feedback sentiment types presented in the following chart.

 Loading...